-Heavy rain hitting glass will inevitably cause a loud noise, but there are ways to muffle these sounds so you can fully relax or focus without distraction.
+Heavy rain hitting glass will inevitably cause a loud noise as glass isn’t soundproof, yet there are ways to muffle these sounds so you can fully relax or focus without distraction.

 No matter if its skylights or standard windows causing the issue, here are 10 ways to stop that rain noise from disturbing you any longer:

 These are essentially weatherproof fabric blinds that are designed to be fitted on the outside of your windows to prevent the sound of rain hitting the glass.